netobserv/documents/blogs/lokiless/lokiless.md

 It only maps a subset of the available flow data.
 You can check the [JSON reference](https://docs.openshift.com/container-platform/latest/networking/network_observability/json-flows-format-reference.html) to learn about all the fields.

-If you want to adapt it in a secure environment, you will need to configure the [kafka-go client](https://github.com/segmentio/kafka-go#tls-support) for TLS/mTLS/SASL, and the [clickhouse-go client](https://github.com/ClickHouse/clickhouse-go#tlsssl) for TLS and setting up credentials.
+If you want to adapt it in a secure environment, you need to configure the [kafka-go client](https://github.com/segmentio/kafka-go#tls-support) for TLS/mTLS/SASL, and the [clickhouse-go client](https://github.com/ClickHouse/clickhouse-go#tlsssl) for TLS and setting up credentials.

 ## What's next?